lem31/HTML---CSS-ASSIGNMENT/README-FILE/README.md

 - No frameworks
 - The site should be WCAG compliant, and accessibility should be taken into account.
 - Each page should have a unique <meta name="description">, <title>, and <h1>.
 - All code submitted must be written by yourself.

-You may use external sources to show you how to achieve specific effects, which should be included in your report.
+  BUILT WITH

+  -HTML
+  -CSS

+  INSTALLATION

+  1. Clone the repo: